-BATHURST, June 12-The preliminary hearing of a charge of assault, ccasioning bodily harm to the person of Martin J. Robichaud against Aime Frigault of Miscou Centre commenced here yesterday morning The evidence showed that the charge arose out of a disturbance at a government political meeting at Miscou Centre on Sunday, June 2.
-After taking the evidence of two witnesses the case was in New York, that Mahan was born in
+BATHURST, June 12-The preliminary hearing of a charge of assault, occasioning bodily harm to the person of Martin J. Robichaud against Aime here yesterday morning The evidence showed that the charge arose out of a disturbance at a government political meeting at Miscou Centre on along the Canadian border.
+Sunday, June 2.
+After taking the evidence of two witnesses the case was in New York, that Mahan was born in adjourned until June 18.

-The case of The King vs. Albert from Montana).
-Sylvia, charged with a similar offence against Dr. W. H. Coffyn, came before of the General Synod has been at adjourned until June 18.
-Similar out of the way hiding place there, percharges against seven other accused haps with one or more confederates. deavoring to ascertain just what persons were adjourned until the While department of justice men in
+The case of The King vs. Albert Sylvia, charged with a similar offence against Dr. W. H. Coffyn, came before charges against seven other accused haps with one or more confederates.

-St. Joseph's University Classes
+St. Joseph's University Classes This Week

-MONCTON, N. B., June 12- The ast demonstration on May 13, 1933, Canada visited and spoke in an un-held on Thursday and Friday next, Wishart slipped past the guards at official capacity to the 61st Gener- June 13 and 14, opening on the eveone of the Parliament Buildings doors al Assembly of the Presbyterian ning of June 13, in Lefebvre Memorial Hall, and concluding the following House.
+MONCTON, N. B., June 12- The terday when for the first time a mod- 71st annual Commencement Exercises His technique improved since his erator of the United Church of of the University of St. Joseph will be of an additional \$90,700 of the \$200,000 clearing."
+They first reported their The resolution specifies the money Wishart slipped past the guards at official capacity to the 61st Gener- June 13 and 14, opening on the eve 'ped George Weyerhaeuser was anial Hall, and concluding the following ment.
+House.
 It was the longest run of his Present at his own request, Rt. morning with the presentation of